-The annual Social Documentation (SocDoc) Graduate Exhibition presents premieres of new master's thesis documentaries by nine graduate students in the M.F.A. program at UC Santa Cruz.
+The annual Social Documentation (SocDoc) Graduate Exhibition presents premieres of master's thesis documentaries by graduate students in our M.F.A. program.
 In this episode, six of the students talk about their films.

 The Irwin 2020: Collective Solitude exhibition went virtual this year, and the outstanding student artists talk about the challenges of not only doing their work in isolation, but also coming together to produce a virtual show using a 3D tool c